Qualifying begins: 26 June

 In order to meet local authority safety requirements and to ensure the effectiveness of any emergency evacuation, wheelchair users may ONLY occupy designated wheelchair areas and must remain in their wheelchairs.

-Please note that, in order to ensure the effectiveness of any emergency evacuation, the All England Club regrests that spectators using wheelchairs are only permitted access to designated areas within the stands.
+Please note that, in order to ensure the effectiveness of any emergency evacuation, the All England Club regrets that spectators using wheelchairs are only permitted access to designated areas within the stands.

 There are reserved spaces for wheelchair users on the Centre, No.1 and No.2 Courts and No.3 Court at The Championships.
 A leaflet explaining how to enter the ballot for these spaces is available from either of the Gate 3 or Centre Court (south-west) Information Desks during The Championships.
 Please apply early to avoid postal delays in December.